raagnew/IdealCongressionalDistricting/README.md

 # IdealCongressionalDistricting

 We utilize a constrained version of the popular k-means clustering algorithm to assign census block groups to congressional districts in each US state.
 In ordinary clustering, the number of clusters, k, is subject to choice.
 In congressional districting, k is stipulated by apportionment, recently completed for the 2020 US Census.
-Results are demonstrated for the ten most populous states in the US.
+Results are demonstrated for the most populous states in the US.
 Click on PDFs for visualization.

 For each state, cluster populations are approximately equal and total population-weighted squared geodistance (per longitude and latitude) from block groups to population-weighted cluster centroids is minimized.
 Census block groups are between larger census tracts and atomic census blocks, a reasonable level of granularity.
 Ghost block groups with zero population are ignored.